Writing Tips: Writing is Rewriting

 The intention is to get ideas out of your head and onto the page (or the screen, as the case may be) as quickly as possible without worrying about grammar, spelling, and punctuation.
 You don’t need to get the details right.
 Just get that rough draft completed.
 You can clean it up later.

 Like most writing tips, this one is debatable.
 Some writers prefer to labor over each sentence while composing a first draft.
-This means fewer edits later on.
+This means fewer edits later.
 Others use the drafting process to navigate through their ideas.
 This often means more revisions when the drafting is done; in other words, the bulk of time is spent on rewriting.

 Getting it Right the First Time

-If you have a good grasp of your project, then polishing as you go might be a good process for you.
+If you have a good grasp on your project, then polishing as you go might be a good process for you.
 For example, if you’ve sketched your characters and made a detailed outline of your story, then you can focus on details as you work through your first draft.